syncfusion-content/wpf-docs/wpf/Diagram/Commands/Edit and Format Text.md

 ## EditAnnotation

-The [EditAnnotation](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_EditAnnotation) command enables annotation editing mode of the first selected diagram element.
+The [EditAnnotation](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_EditAnnotation) command is used to enable editing mode for the annotation of the selected element.
+And in the case of multiple selection, editing will be enabled for the first selected element.

 {% tabs %}